Immigration Process: What to Expect

-- Upon arrival and entrance into the immigration area passengers are split into multiple lines.
+- Passengers are split into multiple lines.
 There is generally a line for host country nationals (people with a passport from that country), sometimes a line for citizens of the region (EU, ECOWAS, etc), and non-immigrant visitors.
-Be sure to enter the correct line to avoid confusion and wasting your time and the time of the officials.
+Be sure to enter the correct line to avoid confusion and wasting your time.

 - When going through immigration in a country in which you are not a host-country national, you will likely go through the non-immigrant visitor line.

-- Do NOT use your cell phone or cameras in the immigration area.
+- Do NOT use your cell phone (put it on silent mode) or cameras in the immigration area.
 Cell phone calls are not allowed in this area and could be subject to confiscation.
 It is a good practice to avoid using any electronics in the immigration and inspection area.

 - Stay relaxed.
 As long as you are honest and pay attention to instructions, there will be nothing to worry about.